mnabialek/docker/readme.md

 To connect database from PHP application you can use `db` as host, `3306` as port, `root` as username and `pass` as password (by default).

+## Available templates

+This project comes with a few built-in templates:

+- **PHP 5.6 with MySQL 5.6 and Nginx**
+- **PHP 7.0 with MySQL 5.7 and Nginx**
+- **PHP 7.1 with MySQL 5.7 and Nginx**
+- **PHP 7.1 (based on Ubuntu) with MySQL 5.7 and Nginx**

+By default when creating new project using `dcc` command will be selected template defined in `.bashrc` for `DEFAULT_TEMPLATE` variable (it's set to **PHP 7.1 with MySQL 5.7 and Nginx** by default).

+Obviously depending on your needs you might want to create custom templates (in `docker/templates` directory) or even brand new components (in `docker/definitions` directory) that will fit better your desired environment.

 ## PHP configuration

 By default there are a few PHP extensions installed.
-You can add more in `docker/definitions/php-7.0-fpm/Dockerfile`.
-Be aware to use them in the project, you need to add more PHP configuration files into `templates/php7-nginx-mysql57/php/config/conf.d` directory.
-By default only `pdo_mysql` and `xdebug` are turned on however some additional extensions (for example `soap`) are already included in build.
+You can add more in `Dockerfile` for PHP in `docker/definitions` directory.
+Be aware to use them in the project, you need to add more PHP configuration files into `*/php/config/conf.d` directory.
+By default only `pdo_mysql` and `xdebug` are turned on however some additional extensions (for example `soap` or `gd`) are already included in build.

 ## Licence